bvm386/BLESS_Bagged_Logistic_Regression/README.md

 # BLESS_Bagged_Logistic_Regression

-This GitHub repository contains the material necessary for the BLESS: Bagged Logistic Regression algorithm
+This GitHub repository contains the material necessary for the BLESS: Bagged Logistic Regression algorithm.

-The repository is organined as the following:
+The repository is organized as the following:
 ```
 BLESS_Bagged_Logistic_Regression
 │   README.md